Legislature sends new coronavirus bill to Gov. Kelly’s desk

 TOPEKA, Kan.
-(KSNT) – A new coronavirus response bill is heading to Governor Laura Kelly’s desk.
+(KSNW) – A new coronavirus response bill is heading to Governor Laura Kelly’s desk.

 The new bill passed out of the Senate with a 26 to 12 vote on the last day of the year for the Kansas Legislature.
 On Wednesday, House members approved the bill, 107 to 12.